samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 The address literally contains the subdistrict name "Cihuar Geulis".
 The result came back as Cibeunying Kaler, Kota Bandung, Jawa Barat 40114, **status VALID, confidence 0.90**, with no subdistrict resolved.

+The root cause is a spelling mismatch.
+The official name in the Kemendagri data is **"Cihaur Geulis"**.
+The input wrote "Cihuar Geulis", swapping two letters.
+The engine uses **exact matching**, so "Cihuar Geulis" does not match "Cihaur Geulis".
+The subdistrict stayed unresolved.

-That exposed a problem in the current implementation.
-The status logic stamps **VALID** based on province + city + district. **It never checks the subdistrict.** So a result can be fully confident about a location whose weakest level is missing or wrong.
-The engine has no way to say "I am not sure about the subdistrict".
-It just does not look at it.
+The status logic made it worse.
+VALID is stamped based on province + city + district. **It never checks the subdistrict.** So the result was fully confident about a location whose subdistrict was missing.
+The engine had no way to say "I am not sure about the subdistrict".
+It just did not look at it.

+This is a concrete argument for the alias layer: a normalized name table would let "Cihuar" resolve to "Cihaur" instead of failing the exact match.

 ### Case 2: one word, two levels, wrong province